araa1902/EntrepreneurshipCW2---Group-F/02_Product_Documentation/PRODUCT_LINKS.md

 ### Landing Page
 **URL:** [https://skill-bridge-landing-vert.vercel.app/](https://skill-bridge-landing-vert.vercel.app/)
 * **Description:** The primary entry point for the SkillBridge platform, outlining the value proposition for Students, SMEs, and University partners.
+This included a waitlist to measure the level of interest for this product.

 ### Functional MVP
 **URL:** [https://skillbridge-rose.vercel.app/auth](https://skillbridge-rose.vercel.app/auth)